awsdocs/aws-greengrass-developer-guide/doc_source/telemetry.md

 ### Create an event rule to get telemetry data \(CLI\)<a name="create-telemetry-event-rule-cli"></a>

-Use the following steps to use the AWS CLI to create an EventBridge rule that receives telemetry data published by the Greengrss core\.
+Use the following steps to use the AWS CLI to create an EventBridge rule that receives telemetry data published by the Greengrass core\.
 This allows web servers, email addresses, and other topic subscribers to respond to the event\.

 1. Create the rule\.
    + Replace *thing\-name* with the thing name of the core\.